Our research explores design at the point of physical production, demonstrating an alternative vision for architectural education.

-Students of the Design + Make MArch/MSc programme inhabit an environment that combines, forest, studio, workshop and building site.
+The AA’s satellite Hooke Park campus is Design + Make's laboratory for architectural research through 1:1 fabrication.
+Supported by a diverse team of expert practitioners students of the MArch/MSc programme inhabit an environment that combines, forest, studio, workshop and building site.
 Developing hands-on research in design and fabrication through prototyping, the large-scale fabrication facilities act as a testing ground where students devote time to advanced speculative research.

 The programme's core agenda is to advance the materialisation of architecture through the synthesis of advanced technologies, craft techniques, and deep understanding of natural material.
 The key proposition is that new digital design and fabrication technologies enable traditional making techniques to be re-invented as innovative and appropriate processes for architecture.
 Emerging tools such as digital 3D scanning, generative modeling and robotic fabrication provide new opportunities for replicating the feedback between natural geometry, material properties and designed form that had previously connected designer, maker and the artefact.